-- in their quest to innovate they have become complex beasts that are cumbersome and difficult to use.
+- In their quest to innovate they've become complex beasts that are cumbersome and difficult to use.
 They add more social features, new ways of learning, new integrations, new ways to do group work, new ways to submit work, new ways to review learner submissions.
 The feature creep goes on and on and on.
-As they systems become more complicated, they become more expensive to maintain, clunky and simply overwhelming.
+As the systems become more complicated, they become more expensive to maintain, clunky and simply overwhelming.
 As the old adage goes "something for everyone, is for no one".
-They have become the learning version of a swiss army knife - they can do many things, and non of them well.
+They've become the learning version of a Swiss army knife - they can do many things, and non of them well.

 And without data you can't analyse your learning, make continuous improvements, demonstrate success or provide real time information to facilitators or faculty to help them better engage their people.
 We need to know what is going on inside our learning experiences so we can properly measure capability and performance, in real time.

-3) Empower Innovation: Fit for Purpose Solutions, User Experiences and Technology
+3. Empower Innovation: Fit for Purpose Solutions, UX and Technology

 It would be far better if we could get the LMS out of the way and let learning be what it needs to be for the problem being solved.
 Give learning designers the tools and technical environment they need to innovate and deliver the learning experiences and aids that are required - open up opportunities, don't shut them down with the technical constraints of the LMS.
 History shows us what providing a well-managed innovation ecosystem can deliver - you need look no further than the powerful combination of the Apple App Store, iOS, iPhone, iCloud, and DevKits, or Google's version of the same.
 If you give creative, talented people the tools they need and a set of rules to play within, you get amazing results.
 The same can apply to learning.